Amber Fort: Etymology

 Amer, or Amber, derives its name from the Ambikeshwar Temple, built atop the Cheel ka Teela.
 Ambikashwara is a local name for the god Shiva.
 However, local folklore suggests that the fort derives its name from Amba, the Mother Goddess Durga.

 Geography

 Amer Palace is situated on a forested hill promontory that juts into Maota Lake near the town of Amer, about 11 km from Jaipur city, the capital of Rajasthan.
 The palace is near National Highway 11C to Delhi.
 A narrow 4WD road leads up to the entrance gate, known as the Suraj Pol (Sun Gate) of the fort.
 It is now considered much more ethical for tourists to take jeep rides up to the fort, instead of riding the elephants.

 History

 Early history

-Amber was a Meena state, Which was ruled by his Susawat clan.
-After defeating whom Kakil Deo, son of Dulherai, made Amber the capital of Dhundhar after Khoh.
+Amber was a Meena state, ruled by a Susawat clan.
+After Kakil Deo defeated the Susawats he made Amber the capital of Dhundhar after Khoh.
+Kakil Deo was a son of Dulherai.